frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 - [x] get chord names to appear as text

-- [x] fine tune the force and size so everything is readable and things don't move so far away from each other
+- [x] fine tune the force and size so everything is readable and things don't move so far away from eachother